rabbitmq/rabbitmq-stream-rust-client/README.md

 You can publish messages with three different methods:

 * `send`: asynchronous, messages are automatically buffered internally and sent at once after a timeout expires.
 On confirmation a callback is triggered.
 See the [example](./examples/send_async.rs)
-* `batch_send`: synchronous, the user buffers the messages and sends them.
+* `batch_send`: asynchronous, the user buffers the messages and sends them.
 This is the fastest publishing method.
 On confirmation a callback is triggered.
 See the [example](./examples/batch_send.rs)
 * `send_with_confirm`: synchronous, the caller wait till the message is confirmed.
 This is the slowest publishing method.
 See the [example](./examples/send_with_confirm.rs)

-### Consuming messages
+## Consuming messages

 ```rust,no_run
 use rabbitmq_stream_client::{Environment};